 Cage's future appearances don't involve the Spectator.
 And Dakota North won't appear again until 2001.

 I didn't read this series in realtime, and the few scattered issues i picked up as back issues over the years (e.g. the Hulk guest-appearance) didn't make me regret that.
 But as i was working on this project, i kept seeing that some minor characters had their next appearances in this series: Dakota North, Rick Mason, various Power Pack characters, etc..
 That plus the increased profile of Luke Cage in recent years made me look forward to getting to these issues.
 I do think the use of Dakota North was a high point, but in general the use of the obscure characters felt less natural than i'd hoped for, and this series was kind of disappointing.
 The premise - Cage's working relationship with the Chicago Spectator - isn't a bad one, but the series didn't really do much with that.
-One thing i've been thinking about lately - the Darkhold series is another that brings it to mind - is that books are often established with an interesting premise, but the premise is never really used all that much.
+One thing i've been thinking about lately - the Darkhold series is another that brings it to mind - is that books are often established with an interesting premise, but the premise is never really used all that much (it's the same problem as when team books decide to go "proactive").
 Cage working for a newspaper, getting various assignments that could have related to interesting things going in in Chicago, and having to balance the work he wanted to do with the sensationalism required by the paper -- that could have led to a lot of smart stories.
 But instead everything in this book was always an emergency and many of the stories were about people with vendettas specifically against Cage, which trumped the newspaper premise.
 Maybe it's a symptom of the 90s, where everything had to be amped up to eleven.
 But a lot of books would have been better served if the creative teams had just calmed down and done some low key character driven stuff.

 In any event, regardless of that, the stories just weren't very good, and neither was the art.